indygreg/collectd-carbon/README.md

 * DeriveCounters - If present, the plugin will normalize COUNTER and DERIVE types by recording the difference between two subsequent values.
 See the section below.
+* DeriveIntervals - If present, the plugin will divide the values of COUNTER and DERIVE types by the interval between the two subsequent values.
+See the section below.
 * MetricPrefix - If present, all metric names will contain this string prefix.
 Do not include a trailing period.
 * HostPostfix - If present, all hostnames will contain this string